eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 ## Chosing your environment

 The tutorial is designed to be used in cloud environments, such as AWS, Google or Azure.
-If you intendend to build your own local environment independly from Cloud based offers, you may use ths tutorial as well, but you need to ensure, you have the rigth technical software stack installed, see below.
+If you intend to build your own local environment independently of Cloud based offers, you may use this tutorial as well.
+In this case you need to ensure, you have the right technical software stack installed, see below.

 ## Setting up your own environment on local systems

-In case you want to install Catena-X components or Kits directly on your local system you need the following:
+In case you want to install Catena-X components or [Kits] directly on your local system you need the following:

 - Access to the internet (see next section)
-- One local server instance, either a physical server or a virtual machine with at least 2 CPUs 16 GB menory and 20 GB storage
+- One local server instance, either a physical server or a virtual machine with at least 2 CPUs, 16 GB [RAM] and 20 GB storage
 - Your local system should run a Linux Version (Debian or Ubuntu are recommended)
 - You need super user privileges (either root access or the right to use sudo)
 - The above tools should be installed (Docker, Kubernetes, Kind, Helm, Terraform)

 ### Access to the Internet

-Most companies run are more complex network, usually direct open access to the Internet is not allowed.
+Most companies run a complex network.
+Usually direct open access to the Internet is not allowed.
 Firewalls and proxy server isolate the local network and most communication links are blocked (by blocking ports and external URLs).

 Before you start configuring your environment ensure that you know your